UltiRequiem/platzi-tailwindcss-2022/readme.md

 # Basic Tailwind Platzi Course

-In this course we will desing a landing page using Tailwind as CSS framework.
+In this course we will design a landing page using Tailwind as CSS framework.

 [Take the course!](https://platzi.com/cursos/tailwind)

 ## Resources

 - [Tailwind Playground](https://play.tailwindcss.com)